Grace-01-cell/phase3_project/README.md

 #### Data Modeling

+The data seemed to be imbalance and SMOTE before scaling

-- Logistic Regression was used to predict churn
+- Logistic Regression was used to predict churn gave a recall of 72%
-- Decision Tree Classifier was used to predict churn
+- Decision Tree Classifier was used to predict churn gave a recall of 74%
-- Random Forest Classifier was used to predict churn
+- Random Forest Classifier was used to predict churn with a 72% recall
+- fined tuned Random Forest gave a 71% recall and then it became the best model in the churn prediction

-#### Data Evaluation
+#### Evaluation

-- Logistic Regression achieved an accuracy of 86%
-- Decision Tree Classifier achieved an accuracy of 95%
-- Random Forest Classifier achieved an accuracy of 94%
+All the objectives that were set were all met.Features such as customer servive calls,international plan and total day charge were among the major determinants of customers churning.

+- Customers who churned were usually customers who churned frequently.
+- to reduce the customer churning rate,Syria tel should target on:
+  - addressing customer issues in a timely and effective manner
+  - increasing customer loyalty by giving incentive,discounts and promotion to their loyal customer
+  - increasing customer satisfaction by offering discounts and promotions
+- Recall was our classification metric since a model with high recall (i.e., identifying most of the customers who are likely to churn) is prefered

-#### Conclusion
+#### Conclusion and Recomendation

+- SyriaTel should target on addressing customer issues in a timely and effective manner, so as to reduce customer churn and improve overall customer satisfaction.
+- Given that over 42% of international plan holders churn, further investigation into retention efforts for these customers might be a worthwhile effort.
+- Further investigation should be devoted to looking into the other characteristics of these customers to find out why there was a need to make this many calls to customer service and how the company could better assist these customers.